SharedCode/sop/in_red_ck/readme.txt

 Code files in this directory are under development for V2.
+The tests under this package require real Cassandra & Redis connections.